The Site FTP log

 An FTP log example

-In the sample FTP log below, you'll see numbers (such as 220) which are referred to as "series codes."
+In the sample FTP log below, you'll see numbers (such as 220) that are referred to as "series codes."
 Interspersed throughout the series codes are commands (such as MKD).

 220 ftp.macromedia.com FTP server (ms-ftpd(16) Thu Feb 27 18:32:59 EST 1997) ready.